Open days and events

 In addition to your tuition costs, you can also expect to pay for:

-Mobile & Personal Communications MSc covers the latest aspects of personal and mobile wireless communication technology, communication networks, advanced digital communications theory and techniques and signal processing.
+Mobile Communications MSc covers the latest aspects of personal and mobile wireless communication technology, communication networks, advanced digital communications theory and techniques and signal processing.
 There are opportunities to explore a range of optional modules allowing you the freedom to develop your study pathway to reflect your interests.
-You will complete the course in one year, studying September to September and taking a combination of required and optional modules totalling 180 credits, including 60 credits that will come from an individual project.
+You will complete the course in one year, studying September to September.
+You must take required and optional modules totalling 180 credits to complete the course, including 60 credits from an individual project.

 Located on the north bank of the River Thames, the Strand Campus houses King's College London's arts and sciences faculties.